Nightclubs in Greece

 Nightclubs in Greece are divided into two main categories: those with live Greek music, and discotheques or bars playing recorded Greek, American or European music.
+Nightclub activity is more active in central Athens and the north from October through May, while nightclubs on the southern coast are more popular from June through September.

 People dance in a nightclub in Psirri, a district of Athens with very active nightlife.

 Bouzoukia

 Greek singer Anna Vissi performing live on a pile of flowers in a Greek nightclub (bouzoukia).